josiahgray12/coffee-demo/README.md

 - Process payments using our [payment processing guide](https://developers.publicsquare.com/guides/merchants/process-payments)
 - Ensure the solution works across all Earth-based browsers (and maybe some Martian ones too! 👽)

-## ⏱️ Time Constraint

-The Space Coffee Co. board has given us a tight deadline!
-You have exactly **1 Earth hour** to complete this mission.
-Don't worry about making it perfect - we're looking for a working prototype that demonstrates your technical expertise and problem-solving skills.

 ## 🌟 Bonus Points

 While not required, we'd be impressed by: